Podcast Sponsorship ROI Case Studies and Examples (2026)

 Return on investment1.18× in year one before compounding

 Unlike e-commerce or SaaS where customers pay once or subscribe monthly, investment platforms earn revenue over time through management fees, performance fees, and reinvestment.
 The sponsor viewed the podcast as customer acquisition with long-term value rather than immediate conversion payback: each acquired investor represented potential fee revenue compounding over 5 to 10 or more years of platform usage.
-The platform’s investor relations team reported podcast-acquired investors had 23% higher average investment amounts versus investors from other channels, and were 31% more likely to make a second investment within 12 months, suggesting the podcast pre-qualified and educated prospects more effectively than cold paid advertising.
+The platform’s investor relations team reported podcast-acquired investors had 23% higher average investment amounts versus investors from other channels.
+They were also 31% more likely to make a second investment within 12 months, suggesting the podcast pre-qualified and educated prospects more effectively than cold paid advertising.
 The sponsor renewed for a second year at the same $65 CPM with no negotiation; the relationship is now in its third year at $70 CPM.

 Key Takeaway